 Longer-term initiatives such as legacy system migration should be broken down to fit into compact release cycles.
 Small features should be delivered punctually to the market along with shortening the product-development cycle.
 The project cycle should not be kept linear; it should include several streamlined feedback loops to keep processes moving simultaneously.

 This process will also help to share learnings with diverse operative teams.
-Successful project execution necessitates a pace of change that is decidedly much more agile than the typical pace of large-scale projects at most insurance companies.
+Successful project execution necessitates a pace of change that is decidedly much more agile than the typical pace of large-scale projects at most insurance test automation companies.

 Modernized underwriting is bound to set the stage for future industrial innovation.
 It associates with the improvement of collection techniques, aided by new technology for garnering and analyzing biometric data.
-Insurance product sales specifically will displace from low-engagement, one-time transactions to a continuous relationship between the customer and the insurance agency.
+P&C Insurance digital transformation product sales specifically will displace from low-engagement, one-time transactions to a continuous relationship between the customer and the insurance core system agency.
 This commitment will be established by continuous underwriting and a more prominent focus on health and wellness.
 Supported by these reforms, streamlined underwriting is the first foundational step, bringing about the succinct reinvention that the insurance industry needs.